hubmapconsortium/ontology-api/README-refactoring-guide.md

 * The `app.cfg` file contains entries for the neo4j connection.
 These entries might be useful if the `reload_neo4j_data.sh` script is modified to read data from `app.cfg`.
 * There is an `ontology-api/test/test_load_csv_data.py` test code.
 This code uses the neo4j connection entries in the `app.cfg` file.
 I think the tests are still valid, but they will definitely need to change over time.
 The `setUp(self)` method contains a hardcoded path to find `app.cfg`.
 This path should be made relative.

-#NOTE#: Need to add info about lack of error checking